CZ 805 BREN: History

 In the late 1990s, the Lada project was restarted with the prospect of the Czech Republic becoming a full member of NATO.
 It had been converted to fire .223 Remington ammunition shortly before it was shelved, mainly because the program did not involve producing 5.45×39mm ammunition and Sellier & Bellot was already producing .223 cartridges.
 The restarted rifle program rechambered the rifle to NATO standard 5.56×45mm ammunition, but retained a magazine well that accepted AK-74-type magazines.
 Converting it to accept STANAG magazines would have required the receiver to be redesigned and to have cost too much.
 The Army of the Czech Republic was interested in acquiring a new rifle but did not award any contracts.
 The Lada was then offered for export under the name CZ 2000.

-In 2014, the Slovak Army began to replace its vz.
-58 rifles with the CZ 805 BREN.
-In November 2016, the Czech Army received its first batch of CZ BREN 2 modular assault rifles.
-In 2017, French GIGN received 68 CZ BREN 2 assault rifles chambered in 7.62×39mm and is expected to order more, in order to replace most of its Heckler & Koch HK416.
-The CZ BREN 2 in 7.62×39mm was also issued to Egyptian airborne forces and Republican Guard in 2017 and 2018 respectively.